Dale offers individual and relationship counseling in person and via telephone or Skype or Face Time.

 Teleconference Inner Work Group

 The Inner Work Group uses meditation and inquiry, combined with one-on-one work with Dale, group inquiry, discussion and short talks by Dale, in order to help participants deepen their inner work.
-The group generally meets from 7-9:30 pm eastern time via teleconference call, approximately every other week for three months.
+The group generally meets for two hours via teleconference call, approximately every other week for three months.
 The fee for the group is $50/meeting ($300 to $400, depending on the number of meetings in the time period we meet).
 Email or call Dale to check on openings in the next group.

 Inner Work Group – Rochester Office